Home > Tour & Cruise Packages > Europe > Treasures of the Mediterranean Isles - Northbound

 Tonight, join the Captain's welcome reception and dinner as you sail for Taormina.
 (B/L/D)

-Or traverse the sapphire, blue waters of the Blue Grotto, a sea cave off Isola Bella, by traditional wooden boat before heading off for a stop to Schiavi Castle, also known as Castello degli Schiavi, famously known as the setting for Michael Corleone's exile to Sicily in the Godfather.
+Or traverse the area's sapphire, blue waters by traditional wooden boat before heading off for a stop to Schiavi Castle, also known as Castello degli Schiavi, famously known as the setting for Michael Corleone's exile to Sicily in the Godfather.
 Aboard ship this evening, an expert offers insights into earthquakes, eruptions, and the volcanic geology of the Mediterranean isles.
 (B/L/D)

 Steeped in Renaissance art and sumptuous Baroque architecture, Palermo is a glorious cultural melting pot with a North African flavor, full of hidden treasures.
 A walking tour of must-see landmarks takes you through Porta Nuova, a gate of the Old City, and along the Corso Vittorio Emanuele past the Cathedral; linger in the Piazza Pretoria, known as the Square of Shame for its fountain adorned with frolicsome naked figures; experience the eye-opening Santa Caterina Church, dripping with art and ornament, and the jaw-dropping Rococo ballroom of the Palazzo Gangi, made famous in a 1963 Visconti film, The Leopard, starring Alain Delon and Burt Lancaster; enjoy a drink with canapes under the painted ceiling and dazzling chandeliers.

-Arrive in Cagliari, Sardinia's capital city.
-Although the island enjoys a certain degree of autonomy from Italy, and its native language and customs are uniquely its own, Cagliari is thoroughly Italian in its laidback vibe and urban culture.
-Sightseeing choices include a locally-guided walking tour of the medieval Castello district, and a visit to the National Archaeological Museum, where impressive exhibits trace Sardinia's earliest civilizations from the Bronze Age to the Byzantine; view a recreation of a Phoenician village, and the Nora Stone, a stone tablet with the oldest sample of Phoenician writing found on the island.
+Arrive in Olbia on Sardinia's Costa Smeralda.
+Although the island enjoys a certain degree of autonomy from Italy, and its native language and customs are uniquely its own, much of the island is thoroughly Italian in its laidback vibe and urban culture.
+Sightseeing choices include a locally-guided walking tour of Olbia's historic center where you'll visit archaeological sites including the Romanesque Church of San Simplicio.

 This afternoon, sail for the island of Corsica.
 (B/D)